Anxiety disorders may result from a combination of factors, such as: GeneticsFactors in the environment

-For severe anxiety or anxiety disorder, medicines may include: BenzodiazepinesBuspironeAntidepressants (e.g., tricyclic antidepressants, selective serotonin reuptake inhibitors [SSRIs])
+For severe anxiety or anxiety disorder, medications may include: Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressantsBuspironeBenzodiazepines

-To help prevent anxiety, consider taking the following steps: Avoid situations, occupations, and people that cause you stress.If unavoidable, confront and overcome situations that provoke anxiety.Find a relaxation technique that works for you.
+To help reduce your chance of anxiety: Be aware of situations, occupations, and people that cause you stress.If unavoidable, confront and overcome situations that provoke anxiety.Find a relaxation technique that works for you.
 Use it regularly.Develop and maintain a strong social support system.Express your emotions when they happen.Challenge irrational beliefs and thoughts that are not helpful to you.Correct misperceptions.
 Ask others for their points of view.Work with a

 Avoid using nicotine or other drugs.
 If you drink alcohol, drink only in

 moderation.
 Moderation is (one drink or less per day for women and two drinks or less per day for men.

 Antidepressant use in children, adolescents, and adults.
 US Food and Drug Administration website.
 Available at: